datopian/markdownbased/content/guides/add-or-edit-content-on-life-itself-ecosystem.md

 ---
-title: "How to add or edit content on the Life Itself ecosystem page"
+title: How to add or edit content on the Life Itself ecosystem page
 ---

 ## Contents